codee-com/open-catalog/Checks/RMK014/README.md

-# RMK014: The vectorization cost model states the loop is not a SIMD opportunity due to unpredictable memory accesses in the loop body
+# RMK014: Unpredictable memory accesses in the loop body may prevent vectorization

 ### Issue

-Loop is not a SIMD opportunity because of the unpredictable memory accesses in the loop body.
+Loop might not leverage SIMD vectorization because of the unpredictable memory accesses in the loop body.

 ### Actions